MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 # Match conditions

-This step in customer or account unification defines the match order and rules for cross-entity matching.
-This step requires two or more entities.
+This step in unification defines the match order and rules for cross-entity matching.
+This step requires at least two entities.

 ## Include enriched entities (preview)